Last Updated on January 1, 2022 by Res Marty

 Choose Comfortable Hiking Shoes

 Good hiking shoes are another must-have gear, along with other hiking equipment.
 Choose your hiking shoes according to the weather conditions.
 They must also be comfortable to wear to save you from blisters.
-Choose hiking shoes that have a strong grip so that you can have your ankles safe and sound during the hike, along with water resistance features.
+Choose hiking shoes that have a firm grip so that you can have your ankles safe and sound during the hike, along with water resistance features.

 Arrange Trekking Poles

 Lightweight and adjustable trekking poles are a must-have option as they have a lot of advantages during hiking.
-For example, they take a lot of stress off your joints by absorbing some of the shocks during hiking, give your arms something to engage with, maintain your balance by acting as another set of limbs, help you maintain a good and sustainable pace, can help in testing ice strength and water depth during the hike, etc.
+For example, they take a lot of stress off your joints by absorbing some of the shocks during hiking, give your arms something to engage with, maintain your balance by acting as another set of limbs, help you keep a sound and sustainable pace, can help in testing ice strength and water depth during the hike, etc.

 Pre Hiking Exercises